emilk/eon/README.md

 #### Digression: why this syntax for sum types?

 Why the quotes, and not just `Black`, `Gray(128)`, etc?
-Consider this hypothetical Con file:
+Consider this hypothetical Eon file:

 ```yaml
 color: Black